Singapore by MRT: The East-West Line, Tanjong Pagar to Pasir Ris

 Bold, colorful Singapore EXPO signage on the exterior of the convention and exhibition center near the Expo MRT station on Singapore’s East West Line.

 The name here says it all: this is the site of Singapore’s convention and exhibition center.
-You can also access a good number of malls and business buildings at this stop.
+You can also access a good number of malls and commercial buildings from this stop.
 But to me, the best thing here is the station itself — I’m a big fan of the UFO (the flamingo sculpture is just a bonus):

 Outdoor view of the Expo MRT Station, showcasing a futuristic canopy structure with decorative flamingo sculptures and lush landscaping.